Facebook Pixel Essential Tips for Editing Your Moon Photos in Lightroom

 There’s still a lot of work to do, but cropping already helped a great deal.

-1. Use the Daylight preset
+1. Use the Daylight preset, or

 moon editing tips white balance

-Both of these produce vastly different results.
-You can also play around with the sliders until you get a look that you like.
-One thing to remember is that the moon itself produces no light.
-It’s just a ball of rock falling through the sky.
+You can also play around with the Temp and Tint sliders until you get a look that you like.
+One thing to remember is that the moon itself produces no light; it’s just a ball of rock falling through the sky.
 The light you see is sunlight reflecting off the surface, which is why some people prefer to use a white balance suited for sunlight.
 The choice is yours, though, and you can set the white balance however you want.

 moon editing tips

 Nailing the exposure when shooting the moon is tricky.
-It’s a giant bright ball against a dark sky, which means a lot of the conventional rules don’t apply.
-I usually prefer to under-expose the moon and then adjust it in Lightroom.
-That way you preserve your highlights, but even if your picture is a little overexposed you can still salvage it if you shoot in RAW.
+It’s a giant bright ball against a dark sky, which means a lot of the conventional exposure advice doesn’t apply.
+I usually prefer to underexpose the moon and then adjust the tones in Lightroom.
+That way, I can preserve the highlights.

 moon editing tips

-Normally, I would recommend starting with the Sharpening slider, but not when shooting the moon.
-In this case, you want to bring out the moon’s texture and surface details, so the texture slider is a great place to start.
-You can find it at the bottom of the Basic panel.
-Alternatively, you can use the Brush tool to adjust the texture if you want a little more precision in your editing.
+In most post-processing scenarios, I’d recommend starting with the Sharpening slider, but not when editing the moon.
+In this case, you want to bring out the moon’s texture and surface details, so the Texture slider is actually the better place to start.
+(You can find it at the bottom of the Basic panel.)

 moon editing tips

-• Adding a vignette
+• Add a vignette

 • Adjust the tone curve to have a very slight S-shape

-• Raise and lower the blue saturation
+• Raise or lower the blue saturation

 moon editing tips